hicksjduk/countdown-go/README.md

 [the Gherkin language](https://cucumber.io/docs/gherkin/reference/).
 These tests are run using the [godog](https://github.com/cucumber/godog) package.

-The simplest steps (followed in this repo) to get BDD-style tests discovered and run using godog are:
+The tests in this repo follow the simplest steps to get BDD-style tests discovered and run using godog; they are:
 * In the package where the code resides that you want to test, add:
    * a subdirectory called `features` which contains your Gherkin feature file(s)
-   * a file whose name ends with `_test.go` which contains your test definitions.
+   * a file whose name ends with `_test.go` which contains your test step definitions.
 * In the root of your project, run the command `go mod init`.
 This is required because test discovery and running only works properly in a Go module.

 Godog tests can be integrated with the Go test infrastructure using the `TestMain` function which is supported from version 1.14 onwards.
-The `countdown_test_go` file in this repo contains the following functions:
+The `countdown_test.go` file in this repo contains the following functions:
 * `TestMain`, which creates and runs a `godog.TestSuite` that is initialised using the `InitializeScenario` function.
 * A number of functions that implement the various test steps.
 Each of these functions returns an `error` if any expectations are not met, otherwise it returns `nil`.
-* `InitializeScenario`, which associates the test step implementation functions with the regular expressions that are used to match step definitions in the feature file.
+* `InitializeScenario`, which associates the test step implementation functions with the regular expressions that are used to match steps in the feature file.
 Each association is defined by calling `godog.Step`, passing a regular expression and a reference to a step implementation function.